 With repeated use in humans, meth depletes the brain’s store of dopamine and damages both dopamine and serotonin neurotransmitters.
 This leads to 40% of meth users with abnormalities on neuropsychiatric tests [4].

-Meth users have deficits in episodic memory (the ability to re-experience past events), executive function and motor function.
-As a result meth exerts a powerful negative influence on behavior and decision making.
+Meth users have deficits in episodic memory (the ability to re-experience past events), executive function, and motor function.
+As a result, meth exerts a powerful negative influence on behavior and decision-making.
 Other effects of meth use include:

 - Increased death of neurons in the central nervous system and the brain